varocketry/guitar-mastery-hub/public/lessons/lesson_037_chord_inversions_voice_leading.md

 ---

-## 🎵 WHY THIS MATTERS: FROM BEGINNER TO PROFESSIONAL SOUND
+## ðŸŽµ WHY THIS MATTERS: FROM BEGINNER TO PROFESSIONAL SOUND

 ### The Question Every Advancing Guitarist Asks